Freequently Asked Question

 How easy it is buy sim card and use mobile data in Nepal?

 Getting a sim card is easy in Nepal.
 You can get sim card upon your arrival in international airport OR even buy in local shops in Thamel or anywhere in Kathmandu.
-You just need your passport copy and two PP size headshot.
-After you get sim card you can top-up balance and buy a mobile data (4G or 3G).
+You just need your passport copy and two passport-sized headshots.
+After you get a SIM card, you can top up your balance and buy a mobile data (4G or 5G).
+You have an option to buy an eSIM also.

 Do I need a travel Insurance?